runtime11/runtime11/README.md

 runtime11
 =========

-Capability-based ELF Runtime
+Capability-based Linux ELF Runtime

-The runtime11 project implements a standalone application and library runtime for ELF binaries following capability-based security practices.
+The runtime11 project implements a standalone application and library runtime for Linux ELF binaries with capability-based interfaces.

 ### Project